lalayh/3DSPGNet/README.md

 9. Install the [AnyGrasp SDK](https://github.com/graspnet/anygrasp_sdk).
 Note: to avoid package conflicts, [graspnetAPI](https://github.com/graspnet/graspnetAPI) must be installed from source.
 Also, replace the `demo.py` file in grasp_detection with our `demo.py`.

+10. You can download the GraspNeRF pretrained weights from [here](https://github.com/PKU-EPIC/GraspNeRF).
+After downloading, please place the file under `src/nr/ckpt`.

 ## Self-supervised Data Generation

 Pile scenario: